Economy of Sweden: History

 In the 19th century Sweden evolved from a largely agricultural economy into the beginnings of an industrialized, urbanized country.
 Poverty remained widespread, prompting a large portion of the country to emigrate, mainly to the United States.
 Economic reforms and the creation of a modern economic system, banks and corporations were enacted during the later half of the 19th century.
 During that time Sweden was in a way the "powerhouse" of the Scandinavian region with a strong industrialization process commencing in the 1860s.
 Moreover, the Swedish Riksdag had developed into a very active Parliament already during the Age of Liberty (1719–72), and this tradition continued into the nineteenth century, laying the basis for the transition towards modern democracy at the end of said century.
 Apart from relatively high levels of human capital formation, the result of the Reformation and related government policies, such local democratic traditions were the other asset that made the "catching up" of the Scandinavian countries, including Sweden, possible and this economic rise was probably the most remarkable phenomenon in that region during the nineteenth century.

 By the 1930s, Sweden had what Life magazine called in 1938 the "world's highest standard of living".
 Sweden declared itself neutral during both world wars, thereby avoiding much physical destruction and instead, especially after the First World War, profiting from the new circumstances – such as booming demand for raw materials and foodstuffs and the disappearance of international competition for its exports.
 The postwar boom, that was the continuation of strong inflationary tendencies during the war itself, propelled Sweden to greater economic prosperity.
 Beginning in the 1970s and culminating with the deep recession of the early 1990s, Swedish standards of living developed less favorably than many other industrialized countries.
 Since the mid-1990s, the economic performance has improved.

-In 2009, Sweden had the world's tenth highest GDP per capita in nominal terms and was in 14th place in terms of purchasing power parity.
+In 2009, Sweden had the world's tenth highest GDP per capita in nominal terms and the fourteenth highest by purchasing power parity.